Lance Anoaʻi: WWE

-Sporadic appearances (2015, 2017, 2019,2024-2025)
+Sporadic appearances (2015, 2017, 2019)

 On the January 2, 2015 edition of WWE SmackDown, Anoaʻi made his WWE debut as an enhancement talent, teaming with Rhett Titus in a losing effort against The Ascension.
 On February 1, 2017, he and Titus appeared at a WWE NXT event against The Authors of Pain, where he would lose.
 This appearance was related to a tryout he was having with WWE.
 In April 2019, he fought at another WWE tryout.
 Anoaʻi made another appearance on the May 27, 2019, show of WWE Raw, where he faced Shane McMahon, and eventually losing the match by submission after Drew McIntyre attacked him outside the ring, and was subsequently beaten down by McMahon and McIntyre after the match, until his cousin Roman Reigns made the save.

+NXT (2024–2025)

 It was reported that Anoaʻi had signed with WWE in the Summer of 2024 and had been assigned to its NXT brand.
 On October 10, 2025, it was announced he had been released from his contract, not having wrestled a single match during his time.